NotePlan/plugins/jgclark.Summaries/README.md

 ```
 or
 ```
-<%- progressUpdate({period: '2022-02-15', heading: 'Post-Birthday Habits', showSparklines: true}) %>
+<%- progressUpdate({period: '2022-02-15', includeToday: false, heading: 'Post-Birthday Habits', showSparklines: true}) %>
 ```
 in a Template.
-This has 3 optional parameters, _which if present override the main setting described above_:
+This has 4 optional parameters, _which if present override the main setting described above_:
 1. `period` (alias `interval`): time period to run report for, e.g. 'wtd' or 'userwtd' (week to date), 'mtd' (month to date), 'last7d', 'last2w', or 'last4w' or a specific ISO8601 date to report since (e.g. 2022-10-15)
 2. `heading` to use before the results.
 3. `showSparklines`: true (default) or false.
+4. `includeToday`: true (default) or false (applies when you set a date for period and you don't want to include today in the visualization -- e.g. if you use this template as part of your /dayStart routine and you haven't had time to do the habit yet!)

 <!-- Status: ✅ = Done, 👎 = Missed, 🟠 = Average, 🟢 = Good, 🔴 = Bad -->